-- > Reviewing and approving the induction and training policy and processes for new board members: - Ensuring the committee comprises at least two independent non-executive directors, and all committee members have the appropriate skills and experience;

-- Assessing the composition and competencies of the board and identifying any deficiencies in this regard; - Identifying and recommending nominees to the board.
-Prior to nomination, appropriate background checks and due diligence processes are performed on all proposed new directors; - Reviewing directors' independence annually, establishing those directors eligible for re-election at the AGM and assessing the performance and attendance of these directors in order to make a recommendation to shareholders on their re-election; - Identifying and recommending non-executive directors with greater than nine years' service to the board for the appropriate review and approval; - Reviewing and approving the role of the chairman and recommending to the board, the extension of the chairman's contract for a further year the chairman is above the age threshold of 70 years; - > Considering the necessity to appoint a Lead Independent Director; and - > Ensuring that an adequate succession plan is in place for all non-executive directors
+- Reviewing and approving the induction and training policy and processes for new board members: - Ensuring the committee comprises at least two independent non-executive directors, and all committee members have the appropriate skills and experience; - Assessing the composition and competencies of the board and identifying any deficiencies in this regard; - Identifying and recommending nominees to the board.
+Prior to nomination, appropriate background checks and due diligence processes are performed on all proposed new directors: - > Reviewing directors' independence annually, establishing those directors eligible for re-election at the AGM and assessing the performance and attendance of these directors in order to make a recommendation to shareholders on their re-election; - Taking into account the board diversity policy (which deals with race and gender at board level) whenever the board's composition is renewed (at least annually) and also whenever a new appointment to the board is under consideration; - Identifying and recommending non-executive directors with greater than nine years' service to the board for the appropriate review and approval; - > Reviewing and approving the role of the Chairman and recommending to the board, the extension of the chairman's contract for a further year - the Chairman is above the age threshold of 70 years; - Considering the necessity to appoint a Lead Independent Director; and - > Ensuring that an adequate succession plan is in place for all non-executive directors.